open-navigation/opennav_coverage/nav2_coverage/README.md

 This package contains the Complete Coverage Task server utilizing the [Fields2Cover](https://github.com/Fields2Cover/Fields2Cover) complete coverage planning system which includes a great deal of options in headland, swath, route, and final path planning.
 You can find

-TODO bonsai, more details on library
+TODO bonsai logo, big ack, etc. more details on library

 ## Interfaces

 ## Configuration

+Document: if using non-default params, must fully specify in action message.
+Uses all or none.
+Document: F2C still has some things to add - please follow up there and ping me if implemented to add here.

 ## Citation